johnypark/ConvNets-keras/README.md

 The purpose of this project is to offer flexible customizable options for modern CNNs in keras.

+Another problem statement is to suggest best practices for training ConvNets with limited amount of resources.
+For example, (Bello et al., 2021) showed differential strengths of variable layer settings when trainig length is considered as the optimizing variable.
+Likewise, some ConvNets may work better for certain training regime that are constrained by resource availability --- Wider and shorter ResNets may work better when training for shorter time than deeper ResNets.

 Reference Papers:
 1. Residual Blocks and BottleNeck Structure:
 - [Deep Residual Learning for Image Recognition (Kaiming He et al., 2015)](https://arxiv.org/abs/1512.03385)